leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 ### Configuration

-In Kameleon, most of the configuration is done trought environment variables in the machine where the _Kameleon Application Server_ is running.
+In Kameleon, most of the configuration is done through environment variables in the machine where the _Kameleon Application Server_ is running.
 This approach is more server oriented in order to be more cloud friendly.
 Most of the cloud solutions allow the use of a single virtual machine image to multiple machines but to customize the environment variables of each one of then.
 This allows the same server image to be used in all environments (production, staging, etc) where only the environment variables would point to different databases.

 Also it is possible to change de configuration files of _Kameleon Application Server_ by hand.
 They follow the [Laravel config files convention](http://laravel.com/docs/5.0/configuration) and it is possible to repleace the environment variable input with specific values.
 This approach is fully supported altought it is not recomended, nor considered very maintainable when you have multiple server instances.